-We have just come through very challenging times and hopefully life here can begin to return to normal.
-Now though as you will be aware, new and more worrying developments are happening on our doorstep in eastern Europe, which shows no signs of an early resolution there, further deep unrest and conflict occurred in the Israel and Palestine region towards the end of 2023.
+Over the last few years, we have come through very challenging times but life has very much returned to normal.
+However, there is of course a very worrying situation happening in eastern Europe, which shows no signs of an early resolution there, further deep unrest and conflict occurred in the Israel and Palestine region towards the end of 2023.
 We are living through times where so much that is familiar appears to be changing or under threat and yet we have the comfort of believing in a God who is always present, even in the darkest times.
 It has been good to hear stories from across the Diocese of how people are living and telling the story of Jesus as they work within their communities to support one other and those in need.
 We can give generously in so many ways, through time, skills and money and they all make a difference in the lives of our communities.
 Thank you for your faithfulness in all that you are doing.

-For some right now, money may feel like the least important thing, but for others, where income has reduced or disappeared, money may be an urgent concern.
+For some, money may feel like the least important thing, but for others, where income has reduced or disappeared, money may be an urgent concern.
 Where we have the means to do so, we could look for sensitive ways to bring blessing and relief to those who are suffering in this way.

-Our churches, who rely on regular giving, are experiencing similar concerns about how they meet the costs of the ministry and mission they provide and ensure that the church is secure for the future.
-Because of the very real challenges that people are experiencing, the financial support our churches receive has reduced very significantly whilst our buildings remain closed.
+Our churches, who rely on regular giving, have experienced similar concerns about how they meet the costs of the ministry and mission they provide and ensure that the church is secure for the future.
+Sadly, these and other factors have led to the impending closure of St. Vigor’s as a Worshipping Community.

-You might also like to help those in need in our community and as a result we have resurrected ‘The Barnabas Fund.’
+You might also like to help those in need in our community and for this we have ‘The Barnabas Fund.’
 This is a fund through which anyone might give a donation for the benefit and encouragement of those in need in our community.